Keats/tera/docs/content/docs/_index.md

 #### filesizeformat
 Only available if the `builtins` feature is enabled.

-Returns a human-readable file size (i.e. '110 MB') from an integer.
+Returns a human-readable file size (i.e. '110 MB') from no. of bytes.

 Example: `{{ num | filesizeformat }}`

+If the num is 2048 then value will be "2 KB".

 #### date
 Only available if the `builtins` feature is enabled.